XuanYang-cn/Stones/REST-EN.md

 **Hypermedia as the engine of application state**

-Having accessed an initial URI for the REST application--analogous to a human Web user accessing the home page of a website--a REST client should then be able to use server-provided links dynamically to discover all the available actinos and resources it needs.
+Having accessed an initial URI for the REST application--analogous to a human Web user accessing the home page of a website--a REST client should then be able to use server-provided links dynamically to discover all the available actions and resources it needs.
 As access proceeds, the server responds with text that includes hyperlinks to other actions that are currently available.

 ## Architectural properties